 1. PCI Express x16 Connection

-The PCI Express x16 connection is the most common and widely method of connection for graphics cards.
+The PCI Express x16 connection is the most widespread contact method for graphics cards.

 The PCI Express x16 can carry up to 75 watts of power to the graphics card.
-If your graphics card needs less than 75 watts to operate, you can simply connect it to the PCI Express slot on the motherboard and you’re good to go.
+If your graphics card needs less than 75 watts to operate, you can connect it to the PCI Express slot on the motherboard, and you’re good to go.

 The MSI GeForce GTX 750 Ti is a low-end graphics card that requires only 60 watts to work.